What is a Recommendation Engine and How it Works?

 In today’s digital world, a recommendation engine is one of the most powerful tools for marketing.
-A recommender system is nothing but an information filtering system composed of machine learning algorithms that predict a given customer’s ratings or preferences for an item.
+Recommendation engine is nothing but an information filtering system composed of machine learning algorithms that predict a given customer’s ratings or preferences for an item.
 A recommendation engine helps to address the challenge of information overload in the e-commerce space.
-Thus, it can help in saving a lot of browsing time for customers, as the recommendation engine directs the user to products of he is most likely to like.
+Thus, it can help in saving a lot of browsing time for customers, as it directs the user to products of he is most likely to like.
 Its personalization features improve customer engagement and retention.

 The idea of recommendation engines is also something you are already familiar with; Whether it is product recommendations on Amazon, movie recommendations on Netflix, or music suggestions on YouTube, recommender systems are already supporting many aspects of your experience online.
 What is an online recommendation engine and how does it work in marketing analytics?